-- 1. Turn on the power to the system. - Move the DB150's MODE switch to the "RUN" position.
-All attached throttles will beep within a couple of seconds to indicate that LocoNet is active again. - 3.
-Check the TRACK STATUS indicator on the DB150.
-If it is not lit then turn track power on as follows: Press the PWR key followed by the Y/+ key, the TRACK POWER Indicator on the DT402 and the TRACK STATUS Indicator on your command station will come on.
+- 1. Turn on the power to the system. - 2.
+Switch the DCS210's MODE switch to the "RUN" position.
+All attached throttles will beep within a couple of seconds to indicate that LocoNet is active again. - Check the TRACK STATUS indicator on the DCS210.
+If it is not lit then turn track power on as follows: Press the PWR key followed by the Y I + key, the TRACK POWER Indicator on the throttle and the TRACK STATUS Indicator on your command station will come on.
+By default the DCS210 will resume in whatever state it is powered off in.